vhl/aws-intro-serverless-course/README.md

 ## Your turn!

-We've walked you through setting up the core infrastructure, but there are still two API endpoints left to implement: An image upload endpoint and an image reaction endpoint.
-Use what you've learned thus far to try to build out the rest of the API.
+We've walked you through setting up the core infrastructure and built one working API endpoint, but there are still two endpoints left to
+implement:

+* /upload - for uploading images
+* /react - for posting reactions ("like" and "comment" are the supported reaction types)

+Now it's time to use what you've learned thus far to complete the backend API.
+Take a look at the index.js file in this repository for more information about how the remaining endpoints are used.

 Ask for help if you get stuck.
 Good luck!

+## Common issues you may run into

+* Forgetting to deploy API Gateway after making changes
+* Missing IAM policy to grant a Lambda function access to the right resources
+* Lambda function timing out?
+Increase the timeout a bunch so you can debug what's taking so long.

 ## Extracurriculars